 Adding Visual Cues and Supports

-Understanding the fundamentals of visual cues can transform how you support your child's learning.
+Understanding the fundamentals of visual cues opens up more targeted and effective ways to support your child's learning.

 When children feel safe to make mistakes, they become more willing to take the risks necessary for genuine learning.